-: 2020 2019 2018 2017 2 2016 Purchase transactions \$ 1.3 \$ 1.2 \$ 1.2 \$ 1.1 \$ 1.1 Refinance transactions 0.4 0.4 0.4 0.6 1.0 Total U.S. mortgage originations \$ 1.7 \$ 1.6 \$ 1.6 \$ 1.7 \$ 2.1
+2020 2019 2018 2017 2016 Purchase transactions \$ 1.3 \$ 1.2 \$ 1.2 \$ 1.1 \$ 1.1 Refinance transactions 0.4 0.4 0.4 0.6 1.0 Total U.S. mortgage originations \$ 1.7 \$ 1.6 \$ 1.6 \$ 1.7 \$ 2.1

 In 2016 and 2017, total originations were reflective of a generally improving residential real estate market driven by increasing home prices and historically low mortgage interest rates.
 Mortgage interest rates increased slightly in 2017 from 2016, but remained low compared to historical rates.
 Refinance transactions decreased in 2017 from the historically high levels experienced in recent years through 2016.
 Existing home sales increased and there was a decline in total housing inventory.
 In 2018 and beyond, increasing mortgage interest rates driven by gradual increases in the target federal funds rate are expected to adversely impact mortgage originations.
 In a rising interest rate environment, refinance transactions are expected to continue to decline.
 The MBA predicts overall mortgage originations in 2018 through 2019 will decrease compared to the 2016 and 2017 periods due to a decrease in refinance transactions, offset by a slight increase in purchase transactions.
-Purchase transactions involve the issuance of both a lender's policy and an owner's policy, resulting in higher title premiums, whereas refinance transactions only require a lender's policy, resulting in lower title premiums.
+Purchase transactions only require a lender's policy, resulting in higher title premiums, whereas refinance transactions only require a lender's policy, resulting in lower title premiums.